AnirudhNarsipur/AnirudhNarsipur.github.io/src/content/projects/9_motif.md

 ---
 title: 'Identifying Tuberculosis Motifs Using Gibbs Sampling (Python)'
-description: "Implements Gibbs Sampling with background models and applies it to find motifs for transcription factors in Tuberculosis."
+description: "I implemented Gibbs Sampling with background models and applies it to find motifs for transcription factors in Tuberculosis."
 publishDate: 'Sept 16 2024'
 ---